 While many college events are open to the public, generally they are not open to the media, and recording devices of any kind (audio, video, or still cameras) are prohibited unless special permission is granted and the media registers in advance with the Office of Communications.
 If in doubt, contact the Office of Communications.

 Media attending events may not conduct interviews at or during an event.
 Media are not allowed inside classrooms, libraries, dormitories, or other interior spaces unless special permission is granted in advance by the Office of Communications.

 Media seeking to use any type of camera on campus must contact the Office of Communications in advance and provide a detailed description of what images are requested.
 The request must be accompanied by a specific date, time of arrival and departure from campus, and names of all crew members.

+TV news or video crews should contact the Office of Communications for assistance with identifying appropriate locations on campus for interview recording.
 Individuals or crews using cameras may be accompanied by a college staff member.

 The Office of Communications works closely with Campus Safety and Security to enforce these campus access policies.
 Media that has been granted permission to enter the campus must clearly display valid credentials.